- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 3. What did Ben Day Design his Printing-Films For ?

 Some U.S. patents state if they are for a new design or a new method.
 Ben Day’s Patent no. 214,493 covers both.
-It is much more clear on the design (and manufacture) of the printing-films and the method of (im)printing lines with one than it is on what the method might be used for.
+It is much more clear on the design (and manufacture) of the printing-films and the method of (im)printing lines than it is on what the method might be used for.
 I suspect that the imprecise language used in this patent would today be rewritten by a practiced attorney, so as to define far more specifically the purposes to which the method was foreseen to be put.

 Starting with the name; it is clear that they are called “printing-films” because they are used to (im)print a pattern in ink onto a lithographic stone or a piece of paper, etc.—not because they are to be used in the printing industry.
 The name “printing-film” is intrinsically ambiguous and potentially confusing.
 (Before long, they were officially known as “shading mediums”—and by artists and printers, as “screens.”)